 Like mosquitoes, they feed mainly in the twilight hours and prefer the warm season.
 Through its blood meal, the phlebotomus carries the protozoan responsible for leishmaniasis, an infectious disease that can prove fatal in dogs.

-The parasite is transmitted to dogs via an insect (sandfly) that is not present in the UK.
+Repellent antiparasitic agents, combined with targeted vaccinations, are the primary weapon against the spread of the disease.
+The parasite is transmitted to dogs via an insect (sandflynot present in the UK.
 However, it is present in many Southern and Eastern European countries, and dogs that travel or have lived in these areas risk becoming infected.

 Endoparasites

 Dogs and cats living outdoors or accessing outdoor areas frequented by other animals are at an increased risk of contracting parasitic infestations by ingesting eggs in the soil.
+As the veterinary surgeon advises, regular faecal examinations and targeted antiparasitic treatments are recommended to protect pets from this threat.

 Vaccinations